-South King Street west of Alaskan Way scheduled to be closed to vehicles as soon as Tuesday, May 30
+South Jackson Street west of Alaskan Way scheduled to be closed to vehicles as soon as Monday, June 19

-Starting as early as Tuesday, May 30, crews will begin work at South King Street as part of Phase 2 for the Central Waterfront Transmission Line Relocation Project (TLR).
-As part of this work, South King Street west of Alaskan Way will be closed to vehicles for up to two weeks.
-Bicyclists and pedestrians will still be able to access the Elliott Bay Trail from South King Street – flaggers will be onsite to direct bicycle and pedestrian traffic through the work zone.
-Please follow all posted signs and expect temporary, short-term delays accessing the trail.
+Starting as early as Monday, June 19, crews will begin work at South Jackson Street as part of Phase 2 for the Central Waterfront Transmission Line Relocation Project (TLR).
+As part of this work, South Jackson Street west of Alaskan Way will be closed to vehicles for up to two weeks.
+Bicyclists and pedestrians will still be able to access the Elliott Bay Trail from South King Street.
+Please follow all posted signs.
 Work includes excavating and installing conduits and concrete encasement for the transmission lines.
-Vehicles accessing the Port of Seattle Terminal 46 work zone will be directed to South Jackson Street.
+Vehicles accessing the Port of Seattle Terminal 46 work zone will be directed to South King Street.

-- Vehicles accessing the Port of Seattle Terminal 46 west of Alaskan Way will be directed to South Jackson Street.
+- Vehicles accessing the Port of Seattle Terminal 46 west of Alaskan Way will be directed to South King Street.